rswinkle/rswinkle.github.io/projects/cvector.md

 Documentation
 =============
-The Doxygen generated html docs are in doc.tar.gz and [online here](http://www.robertwinkler.com/CVector/docs/)
+The Doxygen generated html docs are [online here](http://www.robertwinkler.com/CVector/docs/)

 LICENSE
 =======
 CVector is licensed under the MIT License.

-Copyright (c) 2011-2015 Robert Winkler
+Copyright (c) 2011-2016 Robert Winkler

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation